anthonyvid/anthonyvid/README.md

 ### Hello, im Anthony Vidovic 👋

-- 🔭 I’m currently working as a Front-end Software Developer Intern at TAMVOES Health Inc.
+- 🔭 I’m currently working as a Software Developer Intern at Hootsuite!
-- 🌱 I’m currently learning NodeJs
+- 🌱 I’m working on TicketScout v2
 - 👯 I’m looking to collaborate on projects
-- 🤔 I’m looking for help with full stack development
 - 📫 How to reach me: [@LinkedIn/Anthonyvid](https://www.linkedin.com/in/anthonyvidovic)